SjonHortensius/TooBasic/README.md

 		return $this->getPage('thanks');
 	}

+	// You can also define a generic method which gets called when the specific action is unknown public function get($action)
+	{
+		throw new Exception('Sorry we have never heard of this "'. $action .'" you speak of');
+	}

 	// This action gets called when an error occurs; eg the action is unknown protected function _handle(Exception $e)
 	{